Virtual Virginia Datathon: 10.01.2020 - 10.02.2020

 How do we submit our solution?

-Teams should record their presentations (maximum length is five minutes) and submit by 1:45 p.m. on October 2, 2020.
+Teams should record their presentations (maximum length is five minutes) and submit in .mp4 format by 1:45 p.m. on October 2, 2020.
 Team presentations will be shared with everyone, judges will review the submissions and awards will be announced.
 More details will be provided to registered teams on submitting presentations.
 Tableau is providing teams with licenses if they would like to build solutions using their analytics platform.

 Who owns the rights to the solutions developed?